luomin/website/source/en/tutorial/regression_java.rst

  067 :
  068 : 			String line = "";
  069 :
- 070 : 			// 最終行までループでまわし、1行ずつ読み込む
+ 070 : 			// read data line by line, until the last one.
  071 : 			while ((line = br.readLine()) != null) {
  072 : 				strList.clear();
  073 : 				doubleList.clear();
  074 : 				TupleFloatDatum train = new TupleFloatDatum();
  075 :
- 076 : 				// 1行をデータの要素に分割
- 077 : 				String[] strAry = line.split(",");
+ 076 : 				// split the data in one line into items 077 : 				String[] strAry = line.split(",");
  078 :
- 079 : 				// CSVのカラム数、コメントのチェック
- 080 : 				if( strAry.length != CSV_COLUMN.length || strAry[0].startsWith("#")){
+ 079 : 				// check the number of CSV columns and the comment 080 : 				if( strAry.length != CSV_COLUMN.length || strAry[0].startsWith("#")){
  081 : 					continue;
  082 : 				}
  083 :
- 084 : 				// StringとDoubleの項目ごとにListを作成
- 085 : 				for (int i=0; i<strAry.length; i++) {
+ 084 : 				// make lists for String and Double items 085 : 				for (int i=0; i<strAry.length; i++) {
  086 : 					if(Arrays.toString(STRING_COLUMN).contains(CSV_COLUMN[i])){
  087 : 						strList.add(strAry[i]);